 LEARNING THROUGH MUSICAL PLAY

 Our Learning through Musical Play programme recognises that each child has an inherent musicality regardless of disability.
 Music is the child's first language.
 It is a language of the emotions.
 A baby is born to be a 'musical play partner' and can take the lead and interact musically from birth (Trevarthen).
 When a parent copies the gestures and sounds that their baby gives, this validates their baby's offerings.
 Musical activities can calm and regulate child and parent, support relationships between parents and children, and provide a nurturing environment with opportunities for learning and development.

 The programme engages children and their parents in playful activities that support each child’s individual developmental goals and also gives parents strategies they can use at home to support daily living.
 Both individual and group activities allow children to express their sense of self and be a leader.
 Music is a powerful non-verbal form of communication which helps children to feel included and safe.

-This video gives an idea of the thinking behind the music programme and why it is so effective in supporting children's development.
-The Art of Musical Intervention video.
+The Art of Musical Intervention video gives an idea of the thinking behind the music programme and why it is so effective in supporting children's development.

 Research snapshot: Music Beyond the Music Room